walkerlj0/Selenium_Course_Example_Code/content/chapters/right-click.md

 By leveraging [Selenium's Action Builder](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/interactions/Actions.html) we can issue a right-click command (a.k.a. a [`contextClick`](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/interactions/Actions.html#contextClick--)).

 We can then select an option from the menu by traversing it with keyboard arrow keys (which we can issue with the Action Builder's [`sendKeys`](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/interactions/Actions.html#sendKeys-java.lang.CharSequence...-) command).
-For a full write-up on working with keyboard keys in Selenium, see [tip 61](http://elementalselenium.com/tips/61-keyboard-keys).

 Let's dig in with an example.